 Interestingly, this confession bucks the trend, which makes me wonder: if normalizing becomes habitual, what upsets it?
 What knocks class consciousness back into full view?
 In this case, it might have been the personal nature of the question.
 When the guest expresses worry about the safety of the worker’s own neighborhood, questioning whether “someone like her” should go “somewhere like that,” perhaps it is to direct of a contrast to ignore.

-Also inspired by Class Acts, see Employee “Empowerment” and Corporate Culture.Lisa Wade is a professor at Occidental College.
+Also inspired by Class Acts, see Employee “Empowerment” and Corporate Culture.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.